Support for the Next Generation Development

 These hands-on events using “space barley” are perfect opportunities to teach children that having humans go beyond the earth’s atmosphere and to use and live in space is no longer just a dream, and active research is being undertaken to make this a reality.
 I hope this will help connect space and children as a bridge to the future.

-Providing opportunities for workplace experience and internship
+Providing opportunities for workplace experience

 To help nurture children who will carry the next-generation, the Sapporo Group provides workplace experience opportunities to junior high school students and internships to high school and college students.
 Sapporo Lion provides an environment for deepening thoughts on the importance of work and the connection with the future society through experiential work.